jvrsantacruz/dicto/README.rst

 Default locations
 ~~~~~~~~~~~~~~~~~

-The configuration can be specified to dicto from the command line:
+The configuration can be specified to dicto via command line:

 ::